konkked/fylz-api/README.md

 ## Getting Started

 If you are a brave soul looking to contribute to this project the setup is fairly straight forward.
-You'll need to have the following dev depdencnies installed
+You'll need to have the following dev dependencies are installed

 - golang v1.12+
 - [npm](https://docs.npmjs.com/getting-started/)